AbcAeffchen/SepaUtilities/README.md

 such as IBAN numbers, creditor identifiers, names and other text.

 ## PHP Versions
-SepaUtilities supports PHP >= 7.2.
+SepaUtilities supports PHP >= 7.2 including PHP 8.

 ## Installation